cerfa/gestion-contacts-entreprises/README.md

   H2 url: http://localhost:8116/gce/h2-console

-7_ You can also use the Postman collection, which you can find in the resources folder of the source code. genesis_gce_vim.postman_collection.json
+7_ You can also use the Postman collection, which you can find in the resources folder of the source code. genesis_gce_vim.postman_collection.json.

 ## Note
-This rest web service can be improved in error management, integration Test, Sonar for Quality tracking, Jacoco code coverage, Docker containerisation and others.
+This rest web service can be improved in error management, Docker containerisation and others.